dmurooka/dmurooka/README.md

 With over 10 years of experience in school/business management, my expertise spans classical ballet, teaching, software engineering, and data science/machine learning.

-Alongside my work, I am pursuing a Master of Science in Computer Science and a Graduate Certificate in Data Science at the University of Colorado Boulder.
+In addition to my work, I am pursuing a Master of Science in Computer Science and a Graduate Certificate in Data Science at the University of Colorado Boulder.

 ## Skills